deltafi-trade/contracts-monorepo-deltafi/README.md

-# contracts-monorepo-deltafi
+# DeltaFi Smart Contracts

-DeltaFi Smart Contracts
+This is the monorepo with all DeltaFi smart contracts.